ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/querying/suggestions.markdown

         chai

 The `Suggest` method is an extension contained in `Raven.Client` namespace.
-It also has an overload that takes one parameter - `SuggestionQuery` that allows you to specify the suggesion query options:
+It also has an overload that takes one parameter - `SuggestionQuery` that allows you to specify the suggestion query options:

 * *Field* - the name of the field that you want to find suggestions in,
 * *Term* - the provided by user search term,